Marcokorcak/TCP-IP-Attack/README.md

 wireshark and the information relating to the last captured packet was examined.
 Looking at the

-information provided by wireshark we noted that the sequence number of the last packet was
+information provided by wireshark I noted that the sequence number of the last packet was

 3551230592 and the acknowledgment number was 714261526.
 The destination and port was 23